allyporwal/where-in-the-world-javascript/README.md

 5. A countdown timer to impose a time limit on the game
 6. A game over modal that shows the player their score and allows them to go again

+## A note on difficulty settings

+The .json file containing all the 15 city objects contains two sets of coordinates for each city and five photos from each city.
+The easy difficulty has a totally random image selection, meaning there might be a repeat in the images.
+This allows a player to narrow down their guesses.
+Also the images shown are likely to be of completely different cities.

+The hard difficulty has three images all taken from within a few hundred metres of each other and might show the same landmark and/or road layout to challenge the player.
+In hard mode there is also only 15 seconds for each level rather than the 30 seconds given to the player in easy mode.

 ## Future Features

 1. A larger array of places for the player to be shown